ArtBlocks/artblocks-docs/README.md

 ### 1. Convert the hash to a large integer

 The first method is to convert the hash into a large integer and use this to seed a pseudo random number generator (PRNGs).
-You want to consider PRNGs based on arithmetic to ensure your output is determistic regardless of the JavaScript version being used in a given browser.
+You want to consider PRNGs based on arithmetic to ensure your output is deterministic regardless of the JavaScript version being used in a given browser.

 ```javascript
 let seed = parseInt(tokenData.hash.slice(0, 16), 16)